courselabs/kubernetes/labs/productionizing/README.md

 - [whoami/update/deployment-with-readiness.yaml](specs/whoami/update/deployment-with-readiness.yaml) - adds a readiness probe, which makes an HTTP call to the /health endpoint of the app every 5 seconds

-📋 Deploy the update and check the new Pods.
+📋 Deploy the update in `labs/productionizing/specs/whoami/update` and wait for the Pods with label `update=readiness` to be ready.

 <details>
   <summary>Not sure how?</summary>